dtapuska/html-translate/README.md

 translation service. (eg. incognito mode, certain domains).
 Some browsers already support auto-translation of pages when navigating to a page in a different language so this is just a modification of that flow.

+Care should be taken when implementing this feature so that it cannot be used to exfiltrate information across origins.
+Note that an attacker can navigate a page to a cross-origin URL with the `hrefTranslate` attribute set.
+If they can determine that the victim page has different layout bounds when translated, they can possible infer some text on the page.

+So client side translation and the use of this feature should be restricted in the following ways:
+- Limit feature to full (non-same-page) navigations
+- Do not translate iframes
+- Do not process `hrefTranslate` if the `target` frame is not the same as the source frame and `rel` is not set.
+  - A newly opened window will be in same `AgentCluster` and have a handle back to the opener window which can be inadvertenly be used as a communication channel possibly determining layout size.

 # Privacy Considerations  <a name="privacy"></a>

 No additional privacy concerns beyond those that should already be implemented